convince-project/AS2FM/docs/source/tutorials.rst

-The behavior tree specified in `bt.xml` looks as depicted in the first image below.
+The behavior tree specified in `bt_tree.xml` looks as depicted in the first image below.
 The SequenceWithMemory node ticks each child in order until all of them have returned Success.
 Those who already returned Success are not ticked in the next cycle again.
 The location is encoded as 0 = in the pantry and 1 = at the table.
 The snack object has id 0.

 .. image:: graphics/scxml_tutorial_ros_fetch_and_carry_bt.drawio.svg